 - Restorative Sleep – Studies have shown that when we have the flu, we spend more time in slow-wave ‘deep’ sleep.
 Slow-wave sleep is restorative for the mind and the body, so may speed up our recovery.

 - Catch-up Sleep – Viral infections can cause sleep-disruptive symptoms.
 If your cold keeps you awake one night, you’ll probably oversleep the next.
-This ‘catch-up sleep’ can prevent a cold worsening.
+This ‘catch-up sleep’ can prevent a cold from worsening.

 - Conserving Energy by Oversleeping – When we are asleep, most of our energy is conserved, so our bodies have more resources available to fight infections.
 After catastrophic injuries, patients are placed in medically-induced comas to conserve their energy.
 Our tendency to oversleep when we’re suffering from flu is a similar (more rudimentary) form of energy conservation.